uwcartlab/webmapping/Chapter01/readme.md

 *   _**js**_: This folder holds your custom JavaScript files, in which you will write the script to make your website—including its web map—dynamic and interactive.

 *   _**lib**_: This folder holds any third-party JavaScript code libraries you choose to download and host.
-These will eventually include _jQuery.js_, _Leaflet.js_, _D3.js_, and potentially others.
+These will eventually include _Leaflet.js_, _D3.js_, and potentially others.
 Some code libraries come with their own CSS stylesheets and images; leave these within the library's directory and place the entire directory within the lib folder to avoid confusion.

 *   _**css**_: This folder holds your custom CSS stylesheets.